"Yoga teaches us to cure what need not be endured and endure what cannot be cured." ~B.K.S. Iyengar

 (Class to return in early 2015)

 Yoga For Kids ~ Through games and stories kids begin to explore yoga poses and breath work.
 In this four-week session kids learn various yoga poses, how to bring awareness to their breath and, most importantly, how to relax.
 This class is for kids 5 to 11 years old and is intended for kids without their parents.
 This class gives kids their own time to play with yoga and decompress from their hectic day!
-Tuesdays in Seaside 3:45-4:30pm (beginning Feb, 2015), Thursdays in Pacific Grove 4-4:45pm, and Thursdays in Salinas 10:30-11:15am.
+Tuesdays in Seaside 3:45-4:30pm and Thursdays in Pacific Grove 4-4:45pm.

 Teen Yoga ~